What’s The Difference between Tooth Pain and a Sinus Infection?

 - Lower Jaw: Just because your discomfort is experienced in the lower jaw, it does not necessarily rule out the possibility of a sinus infection being the cause.
 Sometimes, referred pain leads to a feeling of discomfort in the bottom teeth.
 In addition, the swelling may tend to adjust the location of your upper teeth or jaw, leading to a misaligned bite that can cause soreness in both top and bottom rows of teeth.

-Tooth Pain in Red Deer
+Fast Treatment for Tooth Pain in Red Deer

 Parkland Mall Dental Centre can provide care for your dental emergency and help you determine if your specific case and pain is the result of a sinus infection or tooth decay.
 The tips above are meant to not be used as a means to diagnose.
 Come and see our friendly team for trusted dentists in Red Deer.
 We welcome new dental patients and are happy to provide services for patients of all ages.